PerStirpes/nodejs-sheets/README.md

 # node-google-sheets
+Node.js app

-node app that makes requests to the google sheets API
+Makes requests to the google sheets API by wraping the google sheets API with Node.js and Express.